Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Adds a test result') and the resource ('for a specific test case in a test run').
-It distinguishes from sibling 'addResultsForCases' which adds multiple results.
+The description clearly states the action (adds a test result) and the target resource (specific test case in a test run).
+However, it does not differentiate from the sibling tool 'addResultsForCases' which may add multiple results.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.